hainayanda/Draftsman/README.md

 ## Basic Usage

-Draftsman is `NSLayoutConstraints` and `UIView` hierarchy builder.
+Draftsman is the `NSLayoutConstraints` and `UIView` hierarchy builder.
 Draftsman uses a new resultBuilder from Swift that makes the Declarative approach possible.

 ***